Mark Blaug: Life and work

-Blaug was born on 3 April 1927 in The Hague as Norbert Blauaug.
+Blaug was born on 3 April 1927 in The Hague as Norbert Blauaug into a Jewish family..
+His family fled to England in 1940.
 In 1955 Blaug received his PhD from Columbia University in New York under the supervision of George Stigler.
 Besides shorter periods in public service and in international organisations he has held academic appointments in – among others – Yale University, the University of London, the London School of Economics, the University of Exeter and the University of Buckingham.
 He was visiting professor in the Netherlands, University of Amsterdam and Erasmus University in Rotterdam, where he was also co-director of CHIMES (Center for History in Management and Economics).

 Mark Blaug made far reaching contributions to a range of topics in economic thought throughout his career.
 Apart from valuable contributions to the economics of art and the economics of education, he is best known for his work in history of economic thought and the methodology of economics.

 He died on 18 November 2011 in Peter Tavy, Devon.